 In some cases botched plastic surgery can leave a person in a worse condition than before.
 We’ve probably all heard a horror story or two.
 In this guide, well explore some of the risks involved with cosmetic surgery and give tips for how to avoid medical malpractice errors as best as possible.
 Last but not least, we’ll point you in the right direction if you’re a victim.

-Examples Of Malpractice & Why It Takes Place
+Examples Of Botched Surgery & Malpractice (& Why It Happens)

 With any type of surgery, there’s a certain level of risk involved.
 But that certainly doesn’t excuse surgeons who commit medical malpractice or negligence.
 They need to be held accountable too!

 Medical malpractice during plastic surgery can take many forms.
 Infection, anesthesia errors, punctures, and gross disfigurement are just a few of the issues that may arise.
 Unfortunately, mistakes come in many forms.

 Here are some of the more common pitfalls associated with an awful plastic surgery: